Blueflowerss/cdda-TDG-mod/README.md

 		-shellaxy - An ambush computer with a deadly bite, roams the halls for now, in the future it will ambush the player in the cubicles
 		-tumblefeed - A slithering mass of cables with grappling attacks.
 	-orbs
-		-yellow orbs give skills
-		-small yellow orbs can be used as SD cards in smartphones to gain recipes -a strange door
+		-yellow orbs give skills and some progress in 3 proficiencies -small yellow orbs give some progress in a single proficiency -a strange door
 		-you can find it while wandering the fields, it's extremely rare though -examine it to enter the offices